Detecting problematic transactions in a consumer-to-consumer e-commerce network: Discussion

-A prior study using data from the same marketplace, Mercari, aimed to distinguish between desirable non-professional frequent sellers and undesirable professional sellers\cite{yamamoto2018}.
-The authors of Ref.\cite{yamamoto2018} used information about user profiles, item descriptions, and other behavioral data such as the number of purchases per day.
-In contrast, we focused on local network features of the users (while a quantity similar to WSP$_i$ was used as a feature in Ref.\cite{yamamoto2018}).
-In addition, we used specific types of fraudulent transactions, whereas the authors of Ref.\cite{yamamoto2018} focused on problematic transactions as a single broad category.
-Combining network and non-network features may realize a better classification performance, which also warrants future work.
+A prior study using data from the same marketplace, Mercari, aimed to distinguish between desirable non-professional frequent sellers and undesirable professional sellers\cite{yamamoto2019}.
+The authors used information about user profiles, item descriptions, and other behavioral data such as the number of purchases per day.
+In contrast, we focused on local network features of the users (while a quantity similar to WSP$_i$ was used as a feature in Ref.\cite{yamamoto2019}).
+In addition, we used specific types of fraudulent transactions, whereas the authors of Ref.\cite{yamamoto2019} focused on problematic transactions as a single broad category.
+How the present results generalize to different categorizations of fraudulent transactions, the platform's different data such as their US market data, and similar data obtained from other online marketplaces is unknown.
+Combining network and non-network features may realize a better classification performance \del{, which also warrants future work}.
+Furthermore, using the information about the time of the transactions may also yield better classification.
+Using the time information allows us to ask new questions such as prediction of users' behavior.
+These topics warrant future work.